Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 The time limit on social media can be set up with parental controls.
 A parental control app that can help you is Safes.
 With Safes it is possible to not only limit time on social media apps but you can also:

-• Receive detailed activity reports: Parents get informed about their children’s devices and internet usage and about the content they consume.
+• Receive detailed activity reports: Parents get informed about their children’s devices, social media usage, and the content they consume.

 • Filter website content: This feature blocks out inappropriate websites.
 Parents can also select specific content categories.